 Keep Your Brushes Clean

-If you let the paint dry on the bristles, it can be hard to remove.
+If you accidentally let the paint dry on the bristles, it can be hard to remove.
 Clean the brushes thoroughly, immediately after use.
 It will save you time and money.
 You don’t want to have to buy replacements because the bristles start to splay out.

 Never Waste Old Brushes